Snuu101/Smart-Plant-Pot/README.md

 ## Known Issues

 ## Licence
-All three parts of the Smart Plant Pot project are licensed under the GNU General Public License v3.0.
+All three parts of the Smart Plant Pot project are licenced under the GNU General Public License v3.0.
 See [LICENCE](/LICENSE) for additional information.